Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 - **Self-actualization** A state of self-fulfillment in which people realize their highest potential in their own unique way.
 - Maslows, approach spawned other approaches.Edward Deci and Richard Ryan (2008) have considered human needs in terms of psychological well-being.
 They suggest in their `self-determination theory` that people have the three basic needs of competence, autonomy, and relatedness.
-Competence is the need to produce desired outcomes, while autonomy is the perception that we have control over our own lives.
+Competence is the need to produce desired outcomes, while autonomy is the perception that we have control over our own lives.
 Finally, relatedness is the need to be involved in close, warm relationships with others.
 In the view of self-determination theory, these three psychological needs are innate and universal across cultures, and they are essential as basic biological needs